elunico/blog/source/Optimized Battery Charging.md

 # Optimized Battery Charging

 Optimized battery charging is a feature that Apple includes on their iPhones, MacBooks, Apple Watches, and AirPods.
-(Not all models of the devices listed support it, and I'm sure other companies that are not Apple have similar things, but I don't care about any of those things becasue I don't own them.).
+(Not all models of the devices listed support it, and I'm sure other companies that are not Apple have similar things, but I don't care about any of those things because I don't own them.).
 The purpose of this feature is to (machine) learn how you use your devices and when you choose to charge them in order to prevent forcing the battery to 100% and keeping it there for extended periods of time.
 Lithium-ion batteries don't really like to be emptied of charge nor do they enjoy being charged and kept at 100%.
 This feature, therefore, is meant to increase the usable life of the devices battery, not for an individual charge, but over the many charge cycles it will go through in its serviceable years.